-Kogan's assemblages gained wider notice when LA Confidential magazine editor-at-large Rebecca Bloom started sizzling about the artist in her column.
-In-demand interior designer Betsy Burnham soon featured one of Kogan’s flags in a spread for House Beautiful magazine photographed by Roger Davies, leading to other designers to cull the flags to stage homes and share with their clients.
+LA Confidential magazine editor-at-large Rebecca Bloom began sizzling about my work in her popular column.
+In-demand LA interior designer Betsy Burnham featured my piece ‘Why Not Reinvent Yourself’ in a spread for House Beautiful magazine (photographed by Roger Davies), leading to other designers to share my original flag art with their clients.

-In 2008-2009, Kogan's California Imagination was the subject of the California Arts Council statewide promotional campaign and she was honored for her work by Governor Arnold Schwarzenegger.
-In 2008, to celebrate LA’s BEST 20th Anniversary, she conceived and art directed the 260-ft Do Time at LA’s Best mural, executed by renown street artist Marcus Suarez in downtown LA, which was unveiled on the construction wall at the new LAPD Metro Detention Center site in the Downtown Los Angeles Civic Center by Hon.
+To celebrate LA’s BEST 20th Anniversary in 2008, I conceived and art directed the 260-ft Do Time at LA’s Best mural, executed by renown street artist Marcus Suarez in downtown LA, which was unveiled on the construction wall at the new LAPD Metro Detention Center site in the Downtown Los Angeles Civic Center by Hon.
 Mayor Antonio Villaraigosa.
-And in 2010, the California Travel & Tourism Commission recruited Kogan to create an assemblage as a tribute to Governor Schwarzenegger.
+My California Imagination piece was the subject of the California Arts Council’s 2008-2009 statewide promotional campaign and I was honored by Governor Arnold Schwarzenegger.
+And in 2010, I was recruited by the California Travel & Tourism Commission to create a California flag assemblage as a tribute to Governor Schwarzenegger.

-Years on and many bear flag assemblages, civic art installations, and group and solo exhibitions later; Kogan’s creative impulse continues to forge and reconfigure state and national flags with a collective of unique and unsuspecting found objects blended into a robust mix media menu and sociopolitical messages.
+Years on and many bear flag assemblages, civic art installations, and group and solo exhibitions later; my creative impulse continues to forge and reconfigure state and national flags with a collective of unique and unsuspecting found objects blended into a robust mix media menu and sociopolitical messaging.